moan0s/matrix-registration-bot/README.md

 # Contributing

-Feel free to contribute or discuss this bot with me.
-You can reach me via @moanos:hyteck.de.
+Feel free to contribute or discuss this bot at [#matrix-registration-bot:hyteck.de](https://matrix.to/#/#matrix-registration-bot:hyteck.de).
 The project is made possible by [Simple-Matrix-Bot-Lib](https://simple-matrix-bot-lib.readthedocs.io).

 [Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/)